 And while new brands and cafes pop up to meet our demand, the vast majority of coffee farmers live in poverty, struggling to access markets and get a fair price for their beans.
 Admirable and effective models of direct and fair trade have emerged to address this disparity, but a vast gap still exists for most.

 Simultaneously, coffee production yields millions of tons of waste every year in the form of coffee fruit.
 Why fruit?
 As we have written before, coffee beans are in fact seeds found within a bright red or sometimes yellow coffee cherry.
-When beans are collected from within, the remaining fruit is left to pile up and rot (see photo of me with a pile of coffee cherry waste below!) or is dumped into nearby waterways.
-This practice is highly polluting to local ecosystems, from emissions as the waste decomposes and as water runoff.
+When beans are collected from within, the remaining fruit is left to pile up and rot (see photo of me with a pile of coffee cherry waste below!), is dumped into nearby waterways, an in some cases composted and used as fertilizer.
+The first two practices are highly polluting to local ecosystems, from emissions as the waste decomposes and as water runoff.
 It’s estimated that each hectare of coffee creates 2.25 tons of coffee fruit waste each year, and this fruit contributes 75% of the water pollution associated with coffee production.
 With over 10 million hectares of coffee globally, there are over 20 million tons of waste each year.
 And as you know by this point, we have a radical idea: